 As the Calwest Basketball Association is a volunteer run organization it is required that every player provides a volunteer to Calwest.
 A detailed list of volunteer positions and descriptions are found on the Calwest Website.
 At the time of registration parents may check off specific areas of interest to them.

 Your child will be provided with a Calwest uniform.
 Do not put the uniform in the dryer.
 Uniforms must only be worn for games only, not for practices or for other recreation.

-We will be collecting a $100 volunteer/uniform deposit for every player in Calwest at check-in of their first evaluation.
-Should no one from the players family volunteer in any capacity, then we will cash the deposit cheque.
-Likewise, the deposit will be cashed at the end of the season if your child's uniform is lost, or is not returned in good condition.
+Calwest's volunteer/uniform deposit is $100.
+Should no one from the player's family volunteer in any capacity, then we will process a $100 charge to the credit card used for online registration.
+Likewise, your credit card will be charged at the end of the season if your child's uniform is lost, or is not returned in good condition.

 The Calwest Basketball Association reserves the right to refuse registration to any player or family that does not abide by the rules and policies of Calwest and the CMBA, or has not respected the rights of other players, coaches, volunteers or officials of Calwest Basketball and the CMBA, or has in any way abused equipment and facilities.

 The Calwest Basketball Association also reserves the right to ask a player or family to withdraw from the program, without refund, for serious or continuous violations of CMBA or Calwest Basketball rules and policies by either players or family members.